tclvisais a standard Tcl extension providing a binding

 and calls proper VISA function internally.
 For example, when

-is issued on VISA channel, opened by visa::open
+close is issued on VISA channel, opened by visa::open, then viClose

 function is actually called within Tcl internals.